 The solution?
 Silicone breast implants.

 But how can you lift weights after you have your implant procedure?
 What do you need to know before you have your augmentation done?
+What if you choose to remove or replace your breast implants?
 Here’s what you need to know about weight lifting with implants.

 While many breast implants are placed underneath your pectoral muscle, women who are big into fitness or bikini competitions or even women who do Crossfit and heavy lifting normally opt to have the implants placed over the muscle.
 This really only applies to dedicated lifters, but having the implants over the muscle will mean that there is less muscle to implant interference than there would be with the implant under the muscle.
 You need to talk to your doctor about this before you go forward with your augmentation procedure.